dessa-oss/atlas/docs/api_docs/sources/team/aws-installation.md

 ![first job](../assets/images/first_atlas_project.png)

-You should be all setup with Atlas Team now.
+You should be all setup with multi-node Atlas now.
 To conclude, here's what we've done:

 * A master machine for orchestrating job execution
 * A worker node for executing jobs